calaldees/teachingWorkshops/teacherEducation/computingAcrossCurriculum.md

 ----------------------------------------

 * Using real data is inspiring
+* (refering to the paper "Open Data Interface (ODI) for secondary school education" above)
 * Using [datasets.md](https://github.com/ComputingTeachers/mapOfComputing/blob/main/computing/datasets.md) as a starting point
 * Find a dataset you think might be interesting for a school activity (think about big questions and community engagement)
 * (This will be an activity that you will be undertaking for the rest of your teaching career.
 This is just your first hour in pondering/exploring)